+Are You Fit To Deliver Your Baby?We all know that following a regular exercise plan during pregnancy has it’s benefits, especially when it comes to childbirth and post pregnancy recovery.
 But can we take it too far?
 Just how is your pregnancy going to affect your body, and how easy is it to push over the boundaries?

 Benefits of Exercise During PregnancyLets take a quick look at how following a regular exercise program is going to be good for you, your pregnancy, your baby and the delivery.

 - Prevention — This could quite easily be the only reason you need to exercise while pregnant.
 Exercise will definitely help reduce all sorts of common aches and pains, from back pain, effects of poor posture, moodiness and not being able to sleep properly throughout your pregnancy.